horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/aave.md

 According to the project's decentralization roadmap the control over the cryptocurrencies that are available on Aave will be passed to Aave token holders.

 > At the moment power to remove and add new cryptocurrency to the platform lies with the Aave team.

 ## Lending on Aave

 Cryptocurrency owners may lend any of the supported assets to Aave protocol and earn interest.

 - The lending rates as well as some risk-related parameters vary between supported cryptocurrency assets.

 - The lender's deposits on Aave are secured by the collateral (in a form of another cryptocurrency) provided by those borrowing from Aave protocol.

 - When lenders deposit assets into Aave they receive the interest-earning aTokens which can always be used to withdraw the deposits in the future along with earnings.

 - The aToken is pegged 1:1 to the value of the underlying asset deposited with Aave.
 The aTokens are destroyed by Aave protocol when redeemed by a lender for his/her collateral.

 ## Borrowing on Aave

 Borrowing from Aave requires a collateral in a form of another cryptocurrency supported by Aave protocol.

 - The borrowing terms vary from one collateral to another.
 Using one currency as collateral may offer better terms to borrowers.

 - A so called Loan-to-Value ratio represents the maximum borrowing power of a specific collateral.
 If a collateral has a LTV of 75%, the user can borrow up to 0.75 of the collateral value.

 - Aave allows borrowers to choose between fixed or varied interest rates for borrowing.
 Varied interest rates are typically lower than fixed rates but can change dramatically in a short period.

 - Every borrower needs to ensure that real-time value of collateral always remains above the minimum required for that specific collateral.

 - Should the value of collateral fall below the minimum the Aave protocol is programmed to sell collateral at discount and attempt to recover borrowed assets.

-- So, every borrower on Aave is economically incentivized to keep their loans healthy to avoid loosing part or some of the collateral.
+- So, every borrower on Aave is economically incentivized to keep their loans healthy to avoid losing part or some of the collateral.

 ## Flash Loans

 Aave has one feature that sets it apart from other lending services.
 Flash loans allow customers or to take out loans without any collateral.

 - Flash loans enable a customised smart contract to borrow assets from Aave’s reserve pools within one transaction.

 - The loan is made on the condition that the loan is returned to the pool before the transaction ends.

 - Aave charges a 0.09% fee on flash loans which needs to be repaid together with the flash loan.

 In current form, flash loans are primarily accessible to programmers with trading experience.
 Flash loans enable someone to participate in activities i.e. arbitrage and refinancing which normally require the access to capital.